vorpalnet/blade/proto/webrtc/README.md

 Contact: <sip:alice@172.16.32.129:5060;transport=tcp;sipappsessionid=<prefix>:<callId>:webrtc;wlsscid=…>
 ```

 That header is the whole inbound routing story.
-The registrar stores it verbatim and
+The registrar stores it verbatim and forks
-forks an inbound INVITE with it as the Request-URI; the container recognizes its own
+an inbound INVITE with it as the Request-URI; the container recognizes its own targeting
-targeting parameters, hands the App Router `SipTargetedRequestInfo(ENCODED_URI,
-"webrtc", …)`, and the FSMAR's targeted branch dispatches the fork into the
-registration's session on this app **before the state machine runs**.
-No FSMAR
+parameters and dispatches the fork into the registration's session before the router's state
-transition names this application for inbound calls — the REGISTER said everything,
+machine runs. **No FSMAR transition names this application for inbound calls** — the REGISTER
-which is what a registrar's contact is for.
-(The app-originated REGISTER itself still
+said everything, which is what a registrar's contact is for.
+The app-originated REGISTER
-consults the AR normally, so a `webrtc` state routing REGISTER to `proxy-registrar`
+itself routes normally, so a `webrtc` state sending REGISTER to `proxy-registrar` is ordinary
-remains ordinary deployment routing.)
+deployment routing.

 Because the contact names the registering engine, a fork in a cluster is *delivered
 to the node holding the WebSocket* — the contact routes to the node, which is exactly